 The gray days of a northern Italian winter gave way at last to spring.
-After mass each morning, Padre Niccacci took his hourly stroll along the cloistered garden of the Seminary of San Damiano.
+After mass each morning, Padre Niccacci took his hourly stroll along the ano.
 It had been a long time since he had walked to Assisi.
 After Don Brunacci's warning of van den Velde's determination to flush out the Assisi underground, he had stayed at the seminary, relying on visitors to keep him informed of the refugees.